ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 What you need:

-- VPC for rancher mangement cluster
+- VPC for Rancher management cluster
-- VPC for rancher created kubernetes cluster
+- VPC for Rancher created Kubernetes cluster
 - VPC peering between those 2 VPS

 Why do you need the peering?
 Rancher will ssh into each node and will do the provisioning for each Kubernetes node.
-Also the created Kubernetes cluster will ping back to rancher for health checks.
+Also the created Kubernetes cluster will ping back to Rancher for health checks.

 ### Cloud Credentials